 Ointments and creams can help too.

-Different types of medicines can be put on your skin to ease psoriasis.
+Different types of medication can be put on your skin to ease psoriasis.
 The aim is to reduce the inflammation.
-Common skin medications include:
+Common psoriasis medications that you apply to your skin include:

 You may be given just one medication or a mix depending on which parts of the body are affected.

-If you use skin medications and your psoriasis still bothers you, you might be prescribed oral medicines.
-These medicines work on the immune system from the inside to reduce the inflammation.
+If you use skin medications and your psoriasis still bothers you, you might be prescribed oral medication.
+This works on the immune system from the inside to reduce the inflammation.